How Much Do Directory Websites Make? 5 Revenue Streams to Consider

 For instance, while a regular banner ad might generate $2-5 CPM (cost per 1,000 impressions), a sponsored listing package could sell for $100-500 per month, depending on the directory’s traffic and niche.
 The value proposition is straightforward: businesses gain enhanced visibility precisely when potential customers are actively searching for their services.

-2. Paid Listings and Premium Features
+2. Paid Listings and Premium Features: Scalable Recurring Revenue

 Paid listings represent the second major revenue pillar for directory websites, often contributing 20-40% of total income.
 This model offers scalable revenue that typically grows alongside the directory’s user base and reputation.